 - Decks may also be subject to approval by heritage and conservation authority if applicable.

-It is 100% the responsibility of the homeowner to ensure the any construction to your home has the necessary building permits.
-We at Green Side Up Contracting believe in Protecting Your Investment which means we encourage our clients to do the right thing and obtain the building permit.
+It is the homeowner's responsibility to ensure that any construction to their home has the necessary building permits.
+At Green Side Up Contracting, we believe in protecting your investment, which means we encourage our clients to obtain the necessary building permit.

-We realize this can be a bit headache so to make this process much easier for our clients, we have partnered up with an architectural firm that specializes in building permits.
-Permitguys.ca will not only prepare the design and technical drawing but also obtain all the necessary required permits.
-Their qualified and experienced staff can also assist in committee of adjustments and conservation approvals.
+We realize that this can be a bit of a headache, so to make the process easier for our clients, we have partnered with an architectural firm that specializes in building permits.
+Permitguys.ca will not only prepare the design and technical drawings but also obtain all the necessary permits.
+Their qualified and experienced staff can also assist with committee of adjustments and conservation approvals.

-We work along side our designers and architectural partners to ensure the project flows smoothly and the design concept comes to fruition without any headache.
-To assist our clients we will take $500 off your invoice for design services provided by the permitguys.ca should you choose Green Side Up Contracting.
-The average fee from the Permit Guys $1500.
+We work alongside our designers and architectural partners to ensure the project flows smoothly and the design concept comes to fruition without any headaches.
+To assist our clients, we will take $500 off your invoice for design services provided by Permitguys.ca if you choose Green Side Up Contracting.
+The average fee from Permitguys is $1500.

-Ultimately building under permit protects YOU!
-For permitted jobs, city officials will inspect and ensure construction is done per building code and approved permits.
-We at green Side Up Contracting have a really good experience and network with inspectors.
-Inspections may slow the construction process by a day or two, but our main focus is to protect your investment and build a safe durable deck that lasts decades!
+Ultimately, building under permit protects you.
+For permitted jobs, city officials will inspect and ensure that construction is done per building code and approved permits.
+At Green Side Up Contracting, we have good experience and a network with inspectors.
+Inspections may slow the construction process by a day or two, but our main focus is to protect your investment and build a safe, durable deck that lasts decades!

-Please consider that weather conditions, scope of work, different municipalities and overall complexity of your project may affect the timelines outlined below
+Please note that weather conditions, scope of work, different municipalities, and the overall complexity of your project may affect the timelines outlined below.